joshuamkite/sam-nhs-queries/README.md

 ### GetAuth Function

 Set up authentication for API access to NHS digital 'NHS Web Content' API.
 This lambda creates a public/private RSA key pair, then extracts the modulus from the public key to create a matching JWKS (JSON Web Key Set).
-The private key is put to Secrets Manager, the public key an JwKS are put to parameter store.
+The private key is put to Secrets Manager, the public key and JWKS are put to parameter store.
 The JWKS needs to be posted to NHS digital separately for use.

 ### ListAllMedicines Function